briansune/Artix-Kintex-7-MIPI-DSI-4.5-inch-LCD/README.md

-# Artix or Kintex 7 MIPI DSI 4.5" LCD
+# Artix or Kintex 7 MIPI DSI 4.5" LCD (Driver IC: NT35516)

 ## If this project is constructive, welcome to donate a drink to PayPal.